Kayaks can be made from either polyethylene (plastic), wood or composite materials.

 In most cases, wooden kayaks are made using the strip-built method which is commonly used for making boats.
 The method is also known as cold-molding.

 It involves binding strips of wood together.
-This is typically done around temporary formers.
+This is typically done around temporary former.

 One advantage of wooden yaks is that they are quite flexible in design.
 Besides that, they are reputed for being highly durable.

-And obviously, their vintage looks make them well worth investing in especially if good looks are matter to you.
+And obviously, their vintage looks make them well worth investing in especially if good looks really matter to you.
+Some of the pros and cons of this material include:

 Related: Building a Cedar Strip Canoe (Instructables)